 "Yes, Sir, but… …but that was in a lesson.
 I was expecting it, so I had a chance to prepare myself."
 Harry rallied on the witness stand.
 "I wasn't expecting a letter from my fa… from him to be cursed."

 "Very well.
 I will concede that point."
 Snape's voice had dropped to a low, husky whisper.
-He pinched the prominent bridge of his nose, channelling his depleted energies, warding off a gathering headache.
+He pinched the prominent bridge of his nose, momentarily shutting his eyes.
+Harry waited.
 "And you, Potter, you decided that it would be fitting, appropriate - amusing - to betray me to the Dark Lord?"

 Harry had no answer.
 This first step towards rapprochement wasn't progressing half as well as he had hoped.
 True, Snape hadn't hexed him on the spot, but he clearly would have liked to.